vgs-samples/vgs-collect-show-react-native-demo/README.md

 ### Advanced approach

-Advanced approach is bases on binding `VGSCollect` textfields and `VGSShow` labels in React Native code.
+Advanced approach is based on binding `VGSCollect` textfields to `VGSCollect` instance in React Native code.
-It requires more code and more interactions with React Native, it can provide more flexibility if you need it.
+It requires more code and more interactions with React Native, it can provide more flexibility if you need it (like setup VGSCollect from React Native code).

-1. Create native view `VGSCollectCardView` subclass of `UIView`/`View` holding `VGSTextFields` & `VGSLabel`.
-Keeping multiple `VGSTextFields` & `VGSLabel` in single view is not required, however it may mitigate handling additional actions.
+1. Create native view `VGSCollectCardView` subclass of `UIView` holding `VGSTextFields`.
+Keeping multiple `VGSTextFields` in single view is not required, however it may mitigate handling additional actions.
 2. Create React Native bridge class returning view subclass. `VGSCollectCardViewManager` in iOS and in Android.
 3. Create `VGSCollectManager` React Native bridge class holding `VGSCollect` instance with proper methods.
 4. Import native module for `VGSCollectCardView`, add `VGSCollectCardView` to your component tree.